 In November 1984, Dick Smith contacted Gary Everhardt, Blue Ridge Parkway Supervisor of the National Park Service, and on behalf of the Western Carolina Botanical Club offered to develop a self-guiding interpretive botanical trail between the North end of the Pisgah Inn parking lot and the historic site of George Vanderbilt’s Buck Spring Lodge.

 Teams of club members surveyed the route, eventually compiling an inventory of more than 200 species of flowering plants along the trail.
 By May 1989, 24 numbered posts were placed adjacent to significant botanical features, keyed to a descriptive brochure written by Dick on behalf of the club for public distribution by the Parkway.
+You can read how the Buck Spring Nature Trail Guide came about on page 4 of the Fall 2017 issue of our quarterly publication, Shortia.
 The brochure may be downloaded and printed from this link or followed below as you hike the trail.

 A Botanical Tour – BUCK SPRING NATURE TRAIL – Blue Ridge Parkway